SOAR has already admitted three young great horned owls this spring 2017 – both hatchling and brancher!

 Many patients admitted in the spring and even into the summer are still considered nestlings (hatchlings) and they should still been in their nest but for unknown reason(s) are not.
 Below are terms that SOAR uses to describe raptor development and how much care is provided by the adults:

-- Nestling or hatchling – rely 100% on parents to feed them, will still be covered in down, some feather growth.
-A raptor this age cannot tear their food.
-If a nestling is no longer in the nest… it will not get fed.
+- Nestling or hatchling – rely 100% on parents to feed them, will still be covered in down, some feather growth, and are not able to regulate their temperature.
+A raptor this age also cannot tear their food.
+If a nestling is no longer in (or near) the nest… it will not get fed.

 - Brancher – a young raptor that has lost their down, is mostly feathered, has left the nest but has not gone far and still relies on adults to bring food.